 Dominican Sisters of Sparkill

-Sister Irene was elected to the ministry of congregational leadership in 2010 and is now serving in her second term.
+Sister Irene, newly elected Prioress, has served in congregational leadership since 2010, as Team Member, Treasurer, and Director of the Finance Office.
 She entered the Dominican Sisters of Sparkill in 1967 and ministered in the field of education as a junior high and high school math teacher for 16 years.
 She then joined the staff of Dominican Sisters Family Health Center, a community-based agency serving the needs of vulnerable families in the South Bronx area of NYC, serving as educational liaison and as Director of the Infant-Toddler Parent Program for 24 years before being elected to congregational leadership.

-Sister Grace Anne was elected to congregational leadership in 2016.
-She made first vows in 1973 and final vows in 1981.
-Her ministry has been devoted to education, teaching in elementary then secondary schools before moving into high school administration in the New York area.
+Sister Grace Anne was elected to the ministry of congregational leadership in 2016 and is now serving in her second term.
+Entering in the Dominican Sisters of Sparkill in 1969, her ministry has been devoted to education, teaching in elementary then secondary schools before moving into high school administration at Aquinas High School.
 She ministered for 19 years in the Bay Area of California, first at the University of Creation Spirituality and then at the Jesuit School of Theology of Santa Clara University as Associate Director of Enrollment Management.
 Returning to New York, she worked as the assistant to the Provincial of the Good Shepherd Sisters prior to elected leadership.